anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

 Protect directories with data or configuration
 ---------------------------------------------

-A crucial point when setting up SeedDMS is the propper placement of the data directory.
+A crucial point when setting up SolutionDMS is the propper placement of the data directory.
 Do not place it below your document root of your web server!
 If you do so, there is a potential way that attackers can easily access your documents with a regular web browser.
 If you cannot place the data directory outside of document root, then either restrict access to it with an appropriate `.htaccess` file like the following.
-The SeedDMS quickstart archive already includes this `.htaccess` file.
+The SolutionDMS quickstart archive already includes this `.htaccess` file.

 ```
 # line below if for Apache 2.4